azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 One small snag, right now our login page is part of our main application server, so the box that our attacker is on has ``K``.
-We can solve this by moving the login process -- validating a user's password and generates a principal -- into its own service.
+We can solve this by moving the login process -- validating a user's password and generating a principal -- into its own service.
 Now the web application server has no ability to generate principals to authorize requests to the backend service.
 Problem solved!